F-Code-AI-Crew/Training/drafts/day_11.md

 Streamlit is a powerful and user-friendly framework for developing interactive web applications, particularly for data science and machine learning.
 With its simple syntax and automatic UI generation, it significantly reduces the effort required to create web applications.
 By mastering Streamlit, developers can quickly prototype and deploy data-driven applications with ease.

 For further learning, refer to the official documentation: [🔗 Streamlit Docs](https://docs.streamlit.io/)
+For a concise overview, check out the cheat-sheet: [🔗 Streamlit Cheat Sheet](https://cheat-sheet.streamlit.app/)